 The Answer May Surprise You.
 Trucking Accidents Can Be Quite Complex.

 The Federal Motor Carrier Safety Administration reports 119,000 injury-related crashes involving large trucks in 2016.
-Trucking accidents in Illinois are a serious cause of injuries in the state.

 The sheer size and weight of a truck, when compared to an automobile, means these injuries are often more serious.

 In fact, 4,440 of these crashes ended in a fatality.
 While the damages incurred can be great, the complexity of recovering the damages you deserve can be even greater.

 That’s because these cases involve more than one party and often more than one insurance policy.